rohanbimalraj/RBR360-Image-Viewer/README.md

 # RBR360-Image-Viewer

-A swift package for viewing spherical panoramas(2:1 aspect ratio) and additionally for viewing 3d models(.udsz files) with the said panorama as the background environment.
+A swift package for viewing spherical panoramas(2:1 aspect ratio) and additionally for viewing 3d models with the said panorama as the background environment.